querkmachine/beeps.website/src/blog/2024-03-06-the-changelog-dark-mode-redesign-building-utopia.md

 One of the big things that kept me using Sass's variables over [custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) was the availability of colour functions.

-This site runs on a very spartan colour palette, with only a few explicitly defined colours in the code.
-All the other colours used are generated by remixing those few.
+This site runs on a very spartan colour palette, with only a few colours explicitly defined in code.
+All the other colours are generated by remixing those few.

 Up until quite recently, doing that was something exclusive to pre-processors like Sass, but _no more_.
-As of mid-2023, every modern browser supports the [`color-mix` function](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/color-mix), which allows for the wonton combination of CSS colours in various colour spaces.
+As of mid-2023, every modern browser supports the [`color-mix` function](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/color-mix), which allows for the wanton combination of CSS colours in various colour spaces.

-This wasn't the only thing I was using Sass's colour tools for, but it was the main thing, and I could live without the others.
+This wasn't the only thing I was using Sass's colour tools for, but it was the main thing, and I can live without the others.

-But `color-mix` being native also gave it a serious leg-up on Sass.
+`color-mix` being native also gave it a serious leg-up on Sass.
 [Sass doesn't (yet) support newer CSS colour spaces](https://github.com/sass/sass/issues/2831), but `color-mix` does, and I've been using them a lot more lately to make more vibrant yellows and more neon greens.

-With my main barrier to using custom properties seemingly defeated, and the comparative simplicity of Utopia's fluid responsive code, I switched most things over.
+With my main barrier to using custom properties seemingly defeated, and the comparative simplicity of Utopia's fluid responsive code, I quickly switched most things over.
 There's still some Sass hanging around—mostly for media queries and generating utility classes—but the total amount of Sass-specific code has fallen dramatically.

 ### Logical properties (wait what?)